echronos/echronos/components/mpu-armv7m/docs.md

 ### `protection_domains`

-This configuration item is a list of `protection_domain` configuration objects A protection domain denotes a named area of memory that can be associated with tasks.
+This configuration item is a list of `protection_domain` configuration objects.
+A protection domain denotes a named area of memory that can be associated with tasks.
 Tasks define the permissions they have to protection domains in their task configuration.